francoisgeorgy/BS2-SysEx/BS2-SysEx-format.md

 ## Example

-BS II SysEx length is 154 bytes.
+BS II SysEx default length is 154 bytes.
+A patch may be smaller.

 BS II SysEx Message in decimal: